-The Risk Management Team is responsible for day-to-day oversight on the management of risk and for instilling a strong risk culture across the Bank.
-Risk management is enterprise wide and is a crucial element in the execution of the Bank's strategy.
-The role of the risk management function is to ensure that the full spectrum of risks faced by the Bank is properly identified, assessed, managed, monitored and reported in the pursuit of strategic and financial goals.
-The Risk Management Team maintains its objectivity by being independent of operations.
-The Chief Risk Officer has a direct reporting line to the Chief Executive Officer, and to the Board Risk Management Committee.
+The Risk Management team is responsible for the day-to-day oversight of the management of risks and for instilling a strong risk culture across the Bank

+Risk management is enterprise wide and constitutes a crucial element in the execution of the Bank's strategy.
+The role of the risk management function is to ensure the full spectrum of risks faced by the Bank is properly identified, assessed, managed, monitored and reported in the pursuit of strategic and financial goals.

+The Risk Management team maintains its objectivity by being independent of operations.
+The Chief Risk Officer has a direct reporting line to the Chief Executive Officer and to the Board Risk Management Committee.